 Trail Building and Maintenance

-History of continuous development of trails throughout San Diego Country with successful track record of building sustainable, accessible resources… sometimes through endangered habitats with cooperating of related land managers.
+Since 1994, SDMBA has a history of continuous development of trails throughout San Diego Country with successful track record of improving and building sustainable, accessible trails sometimes through endangered habitats with cooperating of related land managers.

 Program Success Monitored By

 Recording of board minutes, press coverage, work with land managers, involvement with regional Citizen's Advisory Commitees and other community organizations.